ivarsrb/RendeRays/README.md

 * [TODOs](#todos)
 * [Author](#author)
 ### General info
-Rendering static images of a scene using ray-tracing technique.
+RendeRays is an application that is used for rendering static images of a geometric scene using ray-tracing technique.
-Used for rendering studies and computer vision applications as a source for test images.
+Applicable for rendering studies and computer vision applications as a source for test images.
 ### Technologies
 *RendeRays* is developed in C++ and compiled with C++17 compatable compiler.
 The application is tested with Visual Studio 2019, however, any C++17 compiler should work.